 I had my first son when I was 20, while still finishing college.
 Through trial and error, I have evolved and grown with each child.
 I've tried to parent my four boys the best way that I can, and every pregnancy and every child has been different.
 I've had pregnancies that have been a breeze and tough ones where I had to navigate having gestational diabetes.
 While learning how to be the best version of a mother I can be, safe sleep for babies has always been so important to me.
-I like to use my free time (when I can get it) to read articles from the American Academy of Pediatrics (AAP) on this topic.
-They always have the latest updates on newborn and infant sleep.

 Safe sleep is important to me because my children's safety is my number one priority.
 I want to have peace of mind knowing that when I lay my boys down, they are safe.
 That is why my family practices safe sleep for infants.